Indian Institute of Management Bodh Gaya: Campus

 IIM Bodh Gaya is located in the temple city of Bodh Gaya.
-IIM Bodhgaya has its own hostels, with amenities for different sports like cricket, volleyball, football, table tennis, basketball, badminton, etc., and a gymnasium.
-The permanent campus of IIM Bodhgaya designed by CP Kukreja Architects was recently inaugurated by the PM.
+The institute has its own hostels, with amenities for different sports like cricket, volleyball, football, table tennis, basketball, badminton, etc., and a gymnasium.
+The permanent campus of IIM Bodh Gaya was designed by CP Kukreja Architects.

-The Prime Minister inaugurated various education and skill development projects at a cost of over Rs 13,300 crore at a function held in Jammu.
-In this series, he inaugurated Bodhgaya IIM online.
+Prime Minister Narendra Modi inaugurated various education and skill development projects at a cost of over Rs 13,300 crore at a function held in Jammu.
+In this series, he inaugurated IIM-BG online.

 Startup Hub Incubation Center-INSPIRE

 The IIMBG INSPIRE (IIM Bodh Gaya-Incubation Centre To Support Innovation Research And Entrepreneurship) was established in the IIM BG campus with the purpose of supporting entrepreneurial endeavors at IIM Bodh Gaya.
 It encourages students studying at IIM Bodh Gaya to make use of the incubation center.
 INSPIRE has played a pivotal role in incubating three campus startups initiated by IPM students of IIM Bodh Gaya, including Discorso, a podcast developed by students of Envision, Can3 on wheels, a fast food kiosk, and Drinks Exchange, a specialized kiosk offering a range of juices and shakes.